mayloglog/XNALaraMesh-blender4.4/README.md

 - Creates Materials on import
 - Easily set a new rest pose for the model

-### Tips
+### Known Issues

-- We have switched the default export format to ASCII and disabled the binary XPS option due to persistent compatibility bugs.
-- ASCII is highly reliable and should work seamlessly for everyone.
-- I am still working on my technical skills and haven't found a permanent fix for the binary issue yet—if anyone in the community can help, I would greatly appreciate a code submission on GitHub.
-Thanks for sticking with me!
+- Summary: Due to critical compatibility issues with the XPS binary format, I have disabled the native .xps binary export.
+The exporter now redirects to ASCII format by default, which ensures perfect compatibility and stability.

+- Technical Details: The current mock_xps_data.py lacks the necessary file header logic.
+After I manually attempted to implement the header construction, it resulted in severe byte misalignment.
+While the file is generated, the scene appears empty upon re-import.
+The XPS format requires strict alignment for the 1080-byte Settings Block.
+Due to changes in Blender 5.0's I/O handling, the logic that worked in older versions now causes offset shifts.
+As an individual developer, the binary structure of XPS remains a "black box" to me, and my current technical skills are insufficient to perform the precise byte-level adjustments required to fix this.

+- Call for Help: I welcome any experienced developers to help fix this alignment issue.
+If you can resolve the binary header construction for Blender 5.0, please submit a Pull Request on GitHub.
+Thank you for your support!